-I can't compare the experience of flying in Microsoft Flight Simulator to someone who has years of actual real world experience at the controls, but it certainly feels responsive, intuitive and highly enjoyable.
-My only nit-pick would be the lack of a damage model, which means that in the case of a crash, you either find yourself bouncing off the ground or abruptly facing a black screen with an ugly single-line prompt.
-Don't get me wrong - I'm not asking for ultra-realistic fiery wrecks, but it would be nice to see some kind of collision model in the future.
+We can't compare the experience of flying in Microsoft Flight Simulator to someone who has years of actual real world experience at the controls, but it certainly feels responsive, intuitive and highly enjoyable.
+Our only nit-pick would be the lack of a damage model, which means that in the case of a crash, you either find yourself bouncing off the ground or abruptly facing a black screen with an ugly single-line prompt.
+Don't get us wrong - we're not asking for ultra-realistic fiery wrecks, but it would be nice to see some kind of collision model in the future.

 In terms of modes, there's more at your disposal than the game's primary World Map feature, although it's certainly the highlight of the package, allowing you to pick literally anywhere in the world to begin your flight.
 But if you feel like testing your mettle online, you can compete in tricky landing challenges with full leaderboard support, as well as long-distance Bush Trips.
 And of course, Microsoft Flight Simulator includes full multiplayer, allowing you to take the experience online with your friends and fly anywhere in the world together.